New Data Shows Uninstalls Remain A Significant Pain for Apps

 - Duration: April 2018

-We isolated a cohort of users who downloaded apps (that have uninstall tracking set up) during the first ten days in April.
+We isolated a cohort of users who downloaded apps (that have uninstall attribution set up) during the first ten days in April.
 We then counted how many of these users uninstalled the apps within 30 days to calculate the uninstall rate.

 What is the global uninstall rate?